Khalid Al-Koroni

 Khalid Abdulrahman Ibrahim Al-Koroni (خالد عبد الرحمن ابراهيم القروني; born 31 December 1959) is a Saudi Arabian professional football coach and former player who played for Al-Riyadh.
+He is the current manager of Saudi FDL club Al-Zulfi.

 Playing career

-Al-Koroni spent his whole playing career with hometown club Al-Riyadh and made his debut during the 1977–78 season.
+Having made his debut during the 1977–78 season, Al-Koroni spent his whole playing career with hometown club Al-Riyadh.
 In his first season with the club, they managed to get promoted to the 1978–79 Saudi Premier League and reached the final of 1978 King Cup.
 During his playing career, Al-Koroni managed to get promoted to the Premier League four times with Al-Riyadh.

 Managerial career

 1990–1999

 In 1991, Al-Koroni announced his retirement and was appointed as assistant manager of Al-Riyadh.
 In 1992, Al-Koroni was appointed as caretaker before returning to his previous post following the appointment of Zé Mário.

 On 6 December 1997, Al-Koroni was appointed as Al-Riyadh's manager until the end of the season following the sacking of Jean-Michel Cavalli.
 At the time of his appointment, Al-Riyadh sat at tenth with only 8 points picked up from 10 games.
 Al-Riyadh's form started to improve and Al-Koroni managed to lead Al-Riyadh to ninth, 4 points off the relegation zone.
 Al-Koroni also managed to lead Al-Riyadh to their second Crown Prince Cup final, when they beat Al-Shoulla in the semi-finals.
 In the final, Al-Ahli defeated Al-Riyadh 3–2, courtesy of a golden goal.
 After ensuring the club's survival, Al-Koroni's contract was renewed for another year.
 On 11 February 1999, Al-Koroni announced his resignation as manager following conflicts with several players of the team.